limstinger/BitTradeView/README.md

 -----

  ## **Limitations**
+ * If a network issue occurs while sending a database request packet to the EC2 server and receiving its response, it may result in a failure to visualize the data.
+ * The functionality to zoom in or display specific parts of the graph has not been implemented yet, leading to reduced readability of the graph.

  ## **License**
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE_FILE_LINK) file for details.